imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-- If you want to test it in the current repository, you can use `./` in `uses`. `./` syntax to use an action available in the same repository.
+- Second way is to test it in the current repository, you can use `./` in `uses`. `./` syntax to use an action available in the same repository.
 This option will work on both public and private repositories.

 <!-- prettier-ignore-start -->
 {{< code language="yaml" title=".github/workflows/publish-medium.yml" expand="Show" collapse="Hide" isCollapsed="false" >}}